Hire a Domestic Helper Sarawak (2026)

 - Health insurance coverage

-- Maid protection insurance
+- Domestic helper protection insurance

 The Application Process